Sarah Shantz-Smiley

-Sarah Shantz-Smiley (born 24 August 1982) is a Canadian-born Icelandic ice hockey player and coach.
-She has been a member of the Iceland women's national team since 2011, the same year she was named the Icelandic Women's Ice Hockey Player of the Year.
+Sarah Shantz-Smiley (born 24 August 1982) is a Canadian-born Icelandic ice hockey coach and former player.
+She was a member of the Iceland women's national team 2011, the same year she was named the Icelandic Women's Ice Hockey Player of the Year, to 2020.

 Playing career

-Having played for the Windsor Lancers women's ice hockey program in Canadian Interuniversity Sport (now U Sports), Shantz-Smiley graduated in 2005.
+Having played for the University of Windsor in Canadian Interuniversity Sport (now U Sports), Shantz-Smiley graduated in 2005.
 Following university, she competed with the now-defunct Montreal Axion in the original National Women's Hockey League.
 During the 2005–06 NWHL season, Smiley appeared in 35 games, logging 4 goals (of which three were game-winning goals) and 4 assists for 8 points.

 In 2006, she signed on to play in the Icelandic Women's Hockey League.

 In 2008, Shantz-Smiley would play for a club team in Australia.
 Smiley has also played for the Iceland national women's team competing in Group B at the 2012 IIHF Women's World Championship Division II in Seoul, South Korea.
 During Iceland's first game of the event, Shantz-Smiley earned an assist on a goal scored by Birna Baldursdóttir.